 Through music and songs, Māori express all aspects of social, spiritual, and personal life.
 There are songs for mourning, for love, for celebrating a birth, for insulting an enemy, for fishing, for calling upon history and ancestry etc. Instruments such as flutes, trumpets and drums capture the sounds of nature: birds, insects and wind.

 With the renewed interest in taonga puoro, traditional Māori instruments are taking on a new status in the evolution of contemporary music.

 * Theme 6 / Te reo Māori, Māori language

 Te reo Māori – the Māori language – has its own mana.
 It carries the values and ethics of its culture and is essential to social well-being and to shaping identity.
 In the exhibition, a timeline documents key moments in the renewal and protection of the Māori language.
 After significantly declining in the mid 20th century, the use of te reo Māori was promoted by committed Māori groups, who created structures for teaching the language.
 The Māori Language Act in 1987 made Māori an official language of New Zealand.
-Today, te reo Māori is spoken in many social contexts, on television, on the radio, on the internet, and in popular mainstream songs.
+Today, te reo Māori is spoken in many social contexts, on the television, on the radio, on the internet and in popular mainstream songs.

 * Theme 7 / Mana wahine

 Mana wahine describes the influence and prestige of women.
 It acknowledges the critical roles that women have held in developing and preserving the Māori culture and also notes their significant contributions in Māori political activism of the 21st century.

 * Theme 8 / Mana whenua, authority over land

 In 1975, many Māori participated in the Māori Land March to protest against the continued loss of Māori land.
 The first goal was to claim back lands taken from Māori and to prevent further alienation of their land.